Same-sex marriage in tribal nations in the United States: Sac & Fox Tribe of the Mississippi in Iowa

-In the revision family court code adopted on 21 December 2022, "marriage" is defined as "a contract between two (2) persons, regardless of their sex, creating a union to the exclusion of all others."
-The word "spouse" is not used apart from "spousal support" in a divorce, and the wording is otherwise completely gender-neutral, speaking of the applicants only as "persons" or "parties".

 Santee Sioux Nation

 The Tribal Code of the Santee Sioux Nation (Title III – Domestic Relations, Chapter 3 – Marriages) provides that a man and a woman can obtain a license on the Santee Sioux Nation Reservation as long as one party is a tribal member, the marriage is performed within the reservation, both parties are at least 18 years old, and all licensing requirements are met.
 Section 5 states that the tribe recognizes as valid all marriages performed outside the boundaries of the reservation as long as the marriage was legal in the jurisdiction where celebrated.

 Shoshone-Bannock Tribes of the Fort Hall Reservation

 The Law and Order Code of the Shoshone-Bannock Tribes (Chapter 7 – Domestic Relations) provides that any unmarried male and any unmarried female of the age of 18 years or older, or with parental consent may consent and consummate a marriage.
 Voidable marriages involve physical incapacity or if consent was obtained by force or fraud, unions breaching prohibited degrees of consanguinity, and marriages that would result in polygamy.
 Section 2.12 requires that the parties declare in the presence of the officiant that they take each other as husband and wife.
 However, section 2.2 confirms that all marriages contracted outside of the Fort Hall Indian Reservation, which are valid under the law of the state or Country in which they were contracted, are valid in the jurisdiction of the tribe.